preethikakiru/office-js-docs-pr/docs/develop/json-manifest-overview.md

 Microsoft is making a number of improvements to the Microsoft 365 developer platform.
 These improvements will provide more consistency in the development, deployment, installation, and administration of all types of extensions of Microsoft 365, including Office Add-ins.
 These changes will not break existing add-ins.

-Two of the most important improvements are:
+Two important improvements are:

 - It will be possible to surface a single web app as multiple types of Microsoft 365 extensions.
 For example a web app can be both an Office Add-in and a custom tab in Teams.
 - All types of Microsoft 365 extensions will use the same manifest format (JSON) and schema.
 It will be based on the current Teams manifest schema.
 In support of the first bullet, it will be possible to specify multiple types of extensions in the manifest.

 The new manifest is available for preview and we encourage experienced add-in developers to experiment with it.
 It should not be used in production add-ins.
 During the early preview period, the following limitations apply:

 - The preview version of the Teams manifest only supports Outlook add-ins and only on subscription Office for Windows.
-We're working on extending support to Excel, PowerPoint, and Word.
+We're working on extending support to add-ins for Excel, PowerPoint, and Word.
-- It is not yet possible to combine an add-in with Teams apps, such as a custom Teams tab, or any other Microsoft 365 extension types.
+- It is not yet possible to side-laod a combined manifest that contains both an Outlook Add-in and Teams apps, such as a Teams personal app, wtihin Outlook.
 We're working on this too.

 > [!TIP]